security-assignments/security-assignments.github.io/_tutorials/intro-to-networking.md

 # Email Headers

 Another way of illustrating the "hops" that data make online is to look at email headers.
-You can do this in TUmail or Gmail by clicking on the little menu in a message and selecting `Show Original`.
+You can do this in University mail or Gmail by clicking on the little menu in a message and selecting `Show Original`.

 {% include lab-image.html image='email-show-original.png' width="200px" %}